RedisLabs/redislabs-docs/content/rs/technology-behind-redis-enterprise.md

 ### Cluster management

-This cluster manager consists of a number of software components that monitor and configure the many Redis instances that make up a cluster.
+The cluster manager consists of a number of software components that monitor and configure the many Redis instances that make up a cluster.

 The cluster manager handles resharding, rebalancing, auto-failover, rack-awareness, database provisioning, resource management, data persistence configuration, backup, and recovery.

-## High performance and availability
+## High Performance and Availability

 Redis Enterprise uses several techniques to optimize performance and availability.

-- The cluster is a shared-nothing architecture, which increases reliability and availability, and makes it easy to add and remove nodes.
+- The cluster uses a shared-nothing architecture, which increases reliability and availability and makes it easy to add and remove nodes.
 - The proxy implements just-in-time pipelining, connection pooling, and multiplexing.
 - Redis instances have improved AOF data persistence and optimized rewrite algorithms.